bonohu/bonohu.github.io/content/hello.md

 Date: 2018-01-16 12:00
 Category: misc

-## Test
+## bonohu blog

-Hello, world!

-Blog in English has just been started.
+Blog in English by bonohu has just been started using Pelican and github.
+This blog will focus on technical issues on data handling in life science.

 The website I referred.

 - [https://qiita.com/akimach/items/dfcac164ac5669a6378e](https://qiita.com/akimach/items/dfcac164ac5669a6378e)